 Thomas Dodson is an assistant professor and librarian at Southern Oregon University.
-His story collection, No Use Pretending, was selected by Gish Jen for the Iowa Short Fiction Prize and published by University of Iowa Press.
+His story collection, No Use Pretending, was selected by Gish Jen for the Iowa Short Fiction Award and published by University of Iowa Press.

 He holds graduate degrees from the Ohio State University, Kent State University, and the University of Iowa, where he was an Iowa Arts Fellow at the Iowa Writers’ Workshop in fiction.